AssertionError¶

 I make the line True

-and the test passes.
-I add another failing line
+I add another failing line with an assert method

 the terminal shows AssertionError